pac4j/pac4j/documentation/docs/clients/cas.md

 Read the [CAS documentation](https://apereo.github.io/cas/4.2.x/installation/Service-Management.html) for that.

 ### c) Proxy support

-For proxy support, the `CasProxyReceptor` class must be used, defined on the same or new callback url (via the [security configuration](config.html)) and declared in the `CasConfiguration`:
+For proxy support, the `CasProxyReceptor` component must be used, defined on the same or a new callback url (via the [security configuration](config.html)) and declared in the `CasConfiguration`:

 ```java
 CasProxyReceptor casProxy = new CasProxyReceptor();